scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

 ## Configuring the Plugin

-To configure the plugin and to make it run in Homebridge, it needs to be registered as app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login) where the following steps need to be executed:
+To configure the plugin and to make it run in Homebridge, it needs to be registered as an app in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login) where the following steps need to be executed:
 + Select "Create a client ID"
 + Provide a name and description in the pop-up; click "Next"
 + Copy the "Client ID" and "Client Secret" which will be required in the following configuration step